Yummy Lummy is about my relationship with food. I know that sounds corny and it’s become cliché after so many reality TV cooking shows.

 My most moving professional experience was working at the Royal Darwin Hospital after the Bali bombings.

 I’m a specialist medical practitioner in pathology.
 My sub-speciality is Clinical/Medical Microbiology.
-These days though I’m working in the Department of Health in the Health Emergency Management Branch in the Office of Health Protection.
+These days though I’m working in the Department of Health in the Medical and Scientific Advisory Unit in the Office of Health Protection.
 On Fridays I’m an Honorary Visiting Medical Officer in Pathology at The Canberra Hospital.

 Disclaimer.
 Anything I post on this site or any website I own and control is my own opinion and does not reflect on or from my employers present, past and future.
 I am cautious about posting anything that may reflect a view that would put me in breach of the Australian Government Australian Public Service Code of Conduct or the ACT Government code of conduct.
 If anyone believes I have breached the code of conduct please contact me immediately.